Five Condo Loan Rules That Just Changed

 Run your numbers in the rate tool → — see what a condo loan looks like under current pricing, or send us the building details and we'll check eligibility.

-Source: Fannie Mae and Freddie Mac condo guideline updates as communicated through Keystone Funding lender bulletin, March 27, 2026.
+Sources: Fannie Mae Lender Letter LL-2026-03 (published March 18, 2026) and Fannie Mae / Freddie Mac condo guideline updates as communicated through a Keystone Funding lender bulletin dated March 27, 2026.
 Agency guideline references: Fannie Mae Selling Guide condo project standards; Freddie Mac Single-Family Seller/Servicer Guide condo project requirements.

 NetRate Mortgage is a mortgage broker licensed in California, Colorado, Oregon, and Texas.
 NMLS #1111861.
 David Burson NMLS #641790.
 Equal Housing Opportunity.
 Rates and program availability are subject to change without notice.
 Not a commitment to lend.
 Actual rates, terms, and eligibility depend on individual circumstances and current investor guidelines.